reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ## A More Secure Version

-With this knowledge in mind, let's create a brand new version of _Rock, Paper, Scissors!_ so that it is more trustworthy and secure.
+With this knowledge in mind, let's create a brand-new version of _Rock, Paper, Scissors!_ so that it is more trustworthy and secure.

 Let's begin by defining the rules of _Rock, Paper, Scissors!_ with a greater amount of abstraction.
 This will allow us to separate the logic of the game from the details of the application.